 From boating to a rock in the middle of the spectacular Rhine Falls to ascending Europe’s highest railway station for bewitching Alpine views or marvelling at neoteric architecture that challenges the peripheries of design, landlocked Switzerland is multifarious in its offerings of things you can see and do.

 Geneva is the ideal destination for food lovers; housing nearly 40 Michelin starred restaurants.
 The cerulean blue of the Lake is surrounded by snowy mountain summits and gentle hillsides striped with vineyards.
-Explore Lausanne’s designer boutiques, roll your dice in the famous casino of Montreux and up until early summer, ski and snowboard in Les Diabelerets, where you can also enjoy the highest Alpine toboggan run.
-If it’s modern art you love head to Vevey and see Jean-Pierre Vaug’s fork sculpture which literally pierces Lake Geneva.
+Explore Lausanne’s designer boutiques or roll your dice in the famous casino of Montreux.
+If it’s modern art you love, head to Vevey and see Jean-Pierre Vaug’s fork sculpture which literally pierces Lake Geneva.
 For a scenic tour, jump on a Mouette (water taxi) around the Lake and at night, visit the atmospheric Old Town for a touch of elegant, local flavour.